-Deteriorating conditions were recorded on 16 (32.7%) out of 49 structures.
-The field survey of exterior building conditions found defects in the secondary structural components, including windows, doors, gutters, downspouts, interior walls, etc. Additionally, deteriorated site improvements such as sidewalks, driveways, and parking lots were found on 18 (42.9%) of improved parcels throughout the Area.
-Combined, there were 22 (51.2%) improved parcels out of 43 that exhibited signs of deterioration.
-Photographic evidence of deteriorating conditions can be found on Attachment B in the Appendix.
+Deteriorating conditions were recorded on 100% of the 8 structures found in the Area.
+The field survey of exterior building conditions found defects in the secondary structural components, including windows, doors, gutters, downspouts, interior walls, etc. Photographic evidence of deteriorating conditions can be found on Attachment B in the Appendix.

-3. Excessive Vacancies
+3. Excessive Vacancies (Improved Land Factor #2)

 The Area contains a few vacant buildings.
-Approximately, 4 (8.2%) out of 49 structures appeared to be wholly or partially vacant.
-There is not enough vacancy in the Area for this to be used as a qualifying factor.
+Approximately 3 (37.5%) out of 8 structures appeared to be wholly or partially vacant.